Building a Public-Data RAG System End-to-End

 • retrieval-augmented generation

 Both notebook and scripted execution paths exist.
-That is deliberate: notebooks are useful for close inspection, while scripted runs are necessary if I want repeated comparisons to stay consistent.
+That is deliberate: notebooks are useful for close inspection of individual research runs, while scripted runs are necessary if I want repeated comparisons to stay consistent across benchmark slices.
+That kind of dataset-based offline evaluation and experiment comparison is standard practice for LLM systems, not an extra presentation layer added after the fact (LangSmith Evaluation).

 I also push experiments and datasets to LangSmith so runs can be inspected at trace level.
 That makes it easier to see not just whether RAG won or lost, but where the failure happened: retrieval, generation, or the benchmark setup itself.